aworley1/networking/4g-backup.md

 In the end my research led me to Mikrotik, a Latvian manufacturer of a very broad range of networking kit.

 They make an x86 image of their RouterOS operating system available, so I tested this out in a VM first to convince myself that it could do everything I wanted it to.
 It certainly seemed to!
+RouterOS is super configurable and quite a different experience from the typical consumer router.

 I took the plunge and bought a hEX 5 port router for about £60.
 It performs well and does hardware switching.
 I slightly regretted not buying an hEX S because it has a POE port and an SFP port (that you could put an RJ45 module into for an extra port), but it's not made a big difference.

+## 4G Reception

+My house is in a slight 4G black spot, and I didn't have any choice of network as I was tied into a 3 contract.
+Near the router I was getting speeds of roughly 1 Mbps in each direction.
+Luckily in my loft I was getting much better speeds (up to about 20Mbps each way, but typically more like 15Mbps.)
+I didn't particlarly want to drill more holes (having recently done this to run ethernet down the garden), but had a spare pair of Powerline adapters which worked well enough between the two routers.

-## Configuration
+## Initial Router Configuration

+There's quite a bit to do in getting the Mikrotik set up providing normal internet duties, so I've pulled that out into a separate page:

+[Initial Config] (initial-config.md)